chialab/dna/docs/guide/properties.md

 # Reactive properties

 Properties are class fields that are automatically in sync with element's DOM attributes.
 Every property change triggers a re-render of the component.
 Properties can be updated imperatively via JavaScript assignments or declaratively via template attributes.
-Every time a property had been update, it triggers the [`propertyChangedCallback`](./lifecycle#propertychangedcallback) method of the component.
+Every time a property is updated, it triggers the [`propertyChangedCallback`](./lifecycle#propertychangedcallback) method of the component.

 State properties store component's data that can't be configured from the outside using attributes.
 Like properties, states changes trigger a new render cycle and they have the dedicated [`stateChangedCallback`](./lifecycle#statechangedcallback) method callback